Helmet streamer: Structure

 Helmet streamers have cusp-like bases that taper radially outward away from the Sun forming long stalks.
 The base typically extends up to 1.5 solar radii above the surface, whereas the stalk—stretched outward by the solar wind—can extend over many solar radii.

 Helmet streamers are structured by closed magnetic fields and lie above boundaries separating opposite magnetic polarity in the Sun's photosphere.
 Their thin stalks consist of oppositely directed magnetic fields which form current sheets.
 Surrounding these stalks are open, oppositely directed magnetic fields which are anchored to coronal holes lower in the corona.

-The white-light emissions of helmet streamers is due the high electron density of the confined plasma relative to the surrounding corona.
-Light from the photosphere is Thompson scattered off of these electrons with the intensity of scattered light depending on the number of electrons along the observer's line of sight.
+The white-light emissions of helmet streamers is due to the high electron density of the confined plasma relative to the surrounding corona.
+Light from the photosphere is Thomson scattered off of these electrons with the intensity of scattered light depending on the number of electrons along the observer's line of sight.

 Small blobs of plasma, or "plasmoids" are sometimes released from the tips of helmet streamers, and this is one source of the slow component of the solar wind.